 NBp = The number of ground markers and/or turn points a pilot collects in the task

-NBmax = The maximum number of markers and/or turn points collected in the task OR
+NBmax = The maximum number of markers and/or turn points collected in the task

-NBp = the distance flown by the pilot in the task.

-NBMax = the maximum distance flown in the task.

 AND

-T = The total difference in between pilot's estimated and actual times for all timed sectors. (>=250 = 250)
+T = The total difference in between pilot's estimated and actual times for all timed sectors.

 Bto = Pilot's takeoff score

 Bld = Pilot's landing points

 BldMax = The maximum number of landing points achieved in the task.

-3.B1.
+2.B1.
 PURE ECONOMY

-Objective

 Take-off with a measured quantity of fuel and stay airborne for as long as possible and return to the deck.

-Special rules

-- Free take-off within the time window.

-- Departure from view of the marshals or egress from the permitted flight area will incur penalties.

-- Land outside the airfield boundary: Score zero.
+- Free take-off within the time window. - Departure from view of the marshals or egress from the permitted flight area will incur penalties. - Land outside the airfield boundary: Score zero.
 Land inside the airfield boundary but outside the deck: 20% penalty.

-Scoring

-Pilot score =
+Pilot score = $$1000 \times \frac{Tp}{Tmax}$$

-$$1000 \times \frac{1p}{Tmax}$$

-Where:

 Tp = The pilot's time,

 Tmax = The longest time taken to complete the task

-3.B2 ECONOMY & DISTANCE
+2.B2 ECONOMY & DISTANCE

-Objective

 To take off from the deck with a given quantity of fuel, fly as many laps as possible around a course not exceeding 1Km in length and land on another deck.

-Special rules

-- Pilots must not exceed 200ft height at any time, or 30ft whilst rounding pylons.

-- Exceeding the height limitations or failure to round a pylon does not score that lap.
+- Pilots must not exceed 200ft height at any time, or 30ft whilst rounding pylons. - Exceeding the height limitations or failure to round a pylon does not score that lap.

-- If the pilot or any part of his PPG touches the ground during the task and takes off again, score zero.

-- Failure to land in the landing deck: 20% penalty.
+- If the pilot or any part of his paramotor touches the ground during the task and takes off again, score zero. - Failure to land in the landing deck: 20% penalty.

-Scoring

-Pilot score =

-$$1000 \times \frac{Lp}{Lmax}$$
+Pilot score = $$1000 \times \frac{Lp}{Lmax}$$

-Where:

-Lp = The number of whole laps completed by the pilot Lmax = The maximum number of whole laps achieved in the task.
+Lp = The number of whole laps completed by the pilot

+Lmax = The maximum number of whole laps achieved in the task.

-3.B3 ECONOMY & NAVIGATION
+2.B3 ECONOMY & NAVIGATION

-Objective

 To take off with a given quantity of fuel and locate an unknown number of markers within defined sectors and return to the deck.

-Description

 Each sector will contain a given IP (initial point) and a FP (finishing point) which may be a turn point, marker or gate.
 The pilot flies a given track between the IP and FP.
 An unknown number of markers may be distributed along the track.

-Special rules

 - Outlanding: Score zero.

-Scoring

-Pilot score = $1000 \times \frac{\text{NBp}}{\text{NBmax}}$
+Pilot score = $$1000 \times \frac{NBp}{NBmax}$$

-Where:

-NBp = The number of ground markers and/or turn points a pilot collects in the task NBmax = The maximum number of markers and/or turn points collected in the task 3.B4.
-ECONOMY & PRECISION Objective To make a clean take-off in the time window with a given quantity of fuel, stay airborne as long as possible within a defined area and land on landing markers situated within the deck before the end of the time window.
-Special rules - The pilot scores 300 bonus points for a clean take off at the first attempt, 200 for the second, 100 for the third, zero for any attempts thereafter. - Departure from view of the marshals or egress from the permitted flight area will incur penalties. - When landing, If the pilot elects to switch off his engine at least 5m above a marker and: Makes a first touch on the marker: Landing bonus: 200 points If the pilot elects to not switch off his engine and: Makes a first touch on the marker: Landing bonus: 50 points - If the pilot falls over as a result of the landing: zero landing bonus. - If the pilot obstructs another competitor attempting to land at a landing marker penalties will apply.
-Scoring Pilot score = $\left(500 \times \frac{\text{Tp}}{\text{Tmax}}\right) + \text{Bto} + \text{Bld}$ Where:
+NBp = The number of ground markers and/or turn points a pilot collects in the task

+NBmax = The maximum number of markers and/or turn points collected in the task

+2.B4.
+ECONOMY & PRECISION

+To make a clean take-off in the time window with a given quantity of fuel, stay airborne as long as possible within a defined area and land on landing markers situated within the deck before the end of the time window.

+- The pilot scores 300 bonus points for a clean take off at the first attempt, 200 for the second, 100 for the third, zero for any attempts thereafter. - Departure from view of the marshals or egress from the permitted flight area will incur penalties. - When landing, If the pilot elects to switch off his engine at least 5m above a marker and:

+If the pilot elects to not switch off his engine and:

+- If the pilot falls over as a result of the landing: zero landing bonus. - If the pilot obstructs another competitor attempting to land at a landing marker penalties will apply.

+Pilot score = $$\left(500 \times \frac{Tp}{Tmax}\right) + Bto + Bld$$